Big retailers team up on mobile payments plan

 The system, known as Merchant Customer Exchange, is a retailer-led initiative that would match similar services from Google Inc, which began operating its own system last year on its Android devices.

-The group of retailers, which account for about $1 trillion in annual sales, wants to make sure it has a say in the development of standards for mobile payments, Terry Scully, Target's president of financial and retail services, said on Wednesday.
+The group of retailers, which account for about $1 trillion (637.51 billion pounds) in annual sales, wants to make sure it has a say in the development of standards for mobile payments, Terry Scully, Target's president of financial and retail services, said on Wednesday.

 "What we are looking for is a broad, seamless experience across all retail formats," Scully said.